jollyjerr/dotfiles/README.md

 ## Setup instructions

-This repo is targeted for MacOS.
+This repo is targeted for MacOS/Ubuntu.
 Many of the tools I use are cross platform and you should be able to get everything working on any OS, but you will be on your own 🫡.

 The basic idea is your configuration files all live in ~/.dotfiles and are symlinked to the appropriate config location for each application.